-It is common knowledge that Podiatry is the study of the foot, but there remain many who are unaware of the things commonly seen within a podiatry consult.
+It is common knowledge that Podiatry is the study of the foot, but there is still a lot of mystery around what kinds of injuries are commonly treated by podiatry.
 The most common facets to podiatry include:

 There are usually many key factors involved when you have acquired an injury, one being poor foot and lower limb biomechanics.
-It can encourage soreness not only intrinsic (inside) to the foot – such as heel, arch and forefoot pain, but soreness extrinsically (outside) to the foot – ankle, Achilles, shin, knee, hip and back pain.
-The treadmill is a key tool used in the clinic to analyse your gait, which can help establish if poor biomechanics can be related to the injury.
-Common treatments used include strapping, offloading devices, orthotics, changes to footwear etc.
+It can encourage soreness not only intrinsic (inside) to the foot – such as heel, arch and forefoot pain – but also soreness extrinsically (outside) to the foot – ankle, Achilles, shin, knee, hip and back pain.
+The treadmill is a key tool used in the Podiatry clinic to analyse your gait, which can help establish if poor biomechanics can be related to the injury.
+Once you have received your diagnosis, common treatments used include strapping, offloading devices, orthotics, changes to footwear etc.

-Diabetes has been described as the “lifestyle disease”, and continues to increase in prevalent within the Australian population.
-In regards to the feet, diabetes encourages progressive peripheral vascular (blood) and neuropathic (nerve) changes, which impairs the body’s natural healing cascade.
-A diabetes assessment will give baseline results to determine foot health and if treatment is needed, and subsequent visits will gauge any changes to these systems along the way.
+Diabetes has been described as the “lifestyle disease”, and continues to increase in prevalence within the Australian population.
+In regards to the feet, diabetes encourages progressive changes to both the peripheral vascular (blood) and neuropathic (nerve) systems, which impairs the body’s natural healing cascade.
+A diabetes assessment will give baseline results to determine your foot health and if treatment is needed, and subsequent visits will gauge any changes to these systems along the way.

-Children’s feet are treated differently to adults as bones, joints and muscles have not fully developed.
-It is common to hear parent’s expressing concern regarding their child’s gait patterns; whereby they have noticed complaints of heel/knee pain, regular tripping, irregular shoe wear etc. An assessment will establish if the child’s development is within normal limits and if intervention is indicated.
+Children’s feet are treated differently to adults as the bones, joints and muscles have not fully developed.
+It is common to hear parents expressing concern regarding their child’s gait patterns, whereby they have noticed complaints such as heel or knee pain, regular tripping or irregular shoe wear.
+An assessment will establish if the child’s development is within normal limits and if intervention is indicated.

-Studies have shown that through a distinct increase in activity load particularly leading into the summer months, there is a 70% increase in risk of injury, especially in high loading areas (feet, shins, knees, hips).
-With respect to this, feet and in particular your gait and biomechanics play a significant role in the loading phase when we walk or run.
+Studies have shown that through a distinct increase in activity load particularly leading into the summer months, there is a 70% increase in the risk of injury, especially in high loading areas such as the feet, shins, knees and hips.
+With respect to this, the feet and in particular your gait and biomechanics play a significant role in the loading phase when we walk or run.

 Tim Deveson – Podiatrist